vespa-engine/blog/_drafts/lucene-linguistics.md

 In case you just want to get started with the Lucene Linguistics the easiest way is to explore the [demo apps](https://github.com/vespa-engine/sample-apps/tree/master/examples/lucene-linguistics).
 There are 4 apps:
 - Minimal: example of the bare minimum configuration that is needed to set up Lucene linguistics;
-- Advanced: demonstrates the “usual” things that can be expected to leverage the Lucene linguistics.
+- Advanced: demonstrates the “usual” things that can be expected when leveraging Lucene linguistics.
-- Going-Crazy: plenty of contrived features that real world apps might require.
+- Going-Crazy: plenty of contrived features that real-world apps might require.
 - Non-Java: an app without Java code.

 To learn more: read the [documentation](https://docs.vespa.ai/en/lucene-linguistics.html).